Affirmative Action Discriminates Against White Men? Give Me a Break!

 father went.
 Both these networks and the alumni databases of colleges have been historically and

-at Yale (so much for merit).
+(so much for merit).
 Yes, what we will return to is what amounts to affirmative action for

 not particularly well qualified white men.

-don't get it.
 There has never been - and will never be in this country -

 a time when a white male was denied an opportunity because he is white or because he is a

-of color got a job or a contract or admission to college when a given white man didn't won't change
+of color got a job or a contract or admission to college, when a given white man didn't, won't change

 that fundamental truth.

-Ultimately, affirmative action isn't about competition for jobs or contracts or slots at
+Ultimately, Affirmative Action isn't about competition for jobs or contracts or slots at

-at Ivy League college.
+an Ivy League college.
 It's about equal access to these things.
 Does a

 child of color from an inner city school, where the roof leaks and even the